Nivola/nivola/README.md

 ```

 Starting deployment.app on the k8s cluster
-Update in auth/mylab/mylab.yml the following properties with reference to your hosts:
+Update in event/mylab/mylab.yml the following properties with reference to your hosts:
 - ELASTIC_NODES
 - MYSQL_URI
-- OAUTH2_ENDPOINT
+- OAUTH2_ENDPOINT (link to Nginx)
 ```
 kubectl create -f event/mylab
 ```